greenboxal/doggohub/doc/administration/auth/ldap.md

 (memberOf=CN=My Group,DC=Example,DC=com)
 ```

-Please note that GitLab does not support the custom filter syntax used by
+Please note that DoggoHub does not support the custom filter syntax used by
 omniauth-ldap.

-## Enabling LDAP sign-in for existing GitLab users
+## Enabling LDAP sign-in for existing DoggoHub users

-When a user signs in to GitLab with LDAP for the first time, and their LDAP
+When a user signs in to DoggoHub with LDAP for the first time, and their LDAP
-email address is the primary email address of an existing GitLab user, then
+email address is the primary email address of an existing DoggoHub user, then
 the LDAP DN will be associated with the existing user.
 If the LDAP email
-attribute is not found in GitLab's database, a new user is created.
+attribute is not found in DoggoHub's database, a new user is created.

-In other words, if an existing GitLab user wants to enable LDAP sign-in for
+In other words, if an existing DoggoHub user wants to enable LDAP sign-in for
-themselves, they should check that their GitLab email address matches their
+themselves, they should check that their DoggoHub email address matches their
-LDAP email address, and then sign into GitLab via their LDAP credentials.
+LDAP email address, and then sign into DoggoHub via their LDAP credentials.

 ## Limitations